Previous issue: April 2017

 POS Index Update

-• Budde Marketing, which provides monthly POS Index reports to ERA members, has issued its latest summary, running from January 2016 through February 2017.
+• Budde Marketing, which provides monthly POS Index reports to ERA members, has issued its latest summary, running from January 2016 through March 2017.
 Go to era.org to view the new index.
-Based on new analytics, February 2017 dipped slightly based on January 2017 numbers.
-When comparing February 2016 to February 2017, there was an increase of 5 percent for POS in February of this year.
+Based on the new analytics being used, March of 2017 jumped up significantly.
+March 2017 is 19 percent higher than the base point of January 2016.
+The month of March is traditionally the highest POS month of the year; however, March 2017 is 5 percent greater than March 2016.
+The three-month total is up 5 percent when comparing 2017 to 2016.
 For details on Budde Marketing’s services, visit BuddeMarketing.com.

 Industry News and Other Items of Interest

 • Remember that manufacturing data reports from the Institute for Supply Management (ISM) are released on or about the first of every month and can be accessed at ISM.
-The April 3 report says activity in manufacturing expanded in March and the overall economy grew for the 94th consecutive month.
-Also, of the 18 manufacturing industries included in the March report, the computers and electronics products sector was one of 17 reporting growth.
+The May 1 report says economic activity in the manufacturing sector expanded in April, and the overall economy grew for the 95th consecutive month.
+Also, of the 18 manufacturing industries included in the March report, the computers and electronics products sector was one of 16 reporting growth.

 • ERA’s 49th Management and Marketing Conference is coming in 2018!
 Save the dates — Feb.
 25-27 — for a return to Austin, Texas, at the AT&T Conference Center.
 Watch for more details coming soon at ERAConference.

-• The Spring 2017 issue of The Representor, which features a special EDS ad supplement, should be arriving in your mailboxes before the end of April.
-The magazine will be posted on ERA’s website by April 14.
-To read the issue online or download a pdf, link to Representor.
+• The Spring 2017 issue of The Representor, which features a special EDS ad supplement, should have arrived in your mailboxes by now.
+Read the online edition or download the pdf on ERA’s website at Representor.

 For Your Calendar